greysonchung/Battery-Optimisation/README.md

 # Optimise Battery Dispatch Behaviour

-This project aims to develop algorithms using linear programming to optimise the dispatch behaviour of a battery based in Victoria.
-Maximise revenues by charging when electricity prices are low and discharge when prices are high.
+This project aims to develop algorithms using linear programming to optimize the dispatch behavior of a battery located in Victoria.
+The goal is to maximize revenues by charging the battery when electricity prices are low and discharging it when prices are high.

-## Project Contributor
+## Project Contributors
 - Haonan Zhong (867492)
 - Zhi Hern Tom (1068268)
 - Kaixin Yu (1118795)